Sample Answer

-The increased police militarization has resulted in a great decline in public trust for law enforcement agencies.
+The increased police militarization has resulted in a great decline in public trust in law enforcement agencies.
 As the public keeps on respecting the community’s agencies of law enforcement, public trust and confidence in the institution of law enforcement have declined since the early 2000s (Ferrara, 2015).
-A national survey conducted in the year 2016 states that most American citizens believe that police using military pieces of equipment is “going too far.”
+A national survey conducted in the year 2016 states that most American citizens believe that police using military equipment is “going too far.”
 The study also found that most Americans think officers must be warranted before searching vehicles and homes or even monitoring phone calls.
 The loss of public trust and confidence in the enforcement of the law and the decreased militarization support impede the ability of law enforcement to ensure security for public safety effectively.

-Explain whether or not you believe the threat of terrorism is fueling the militarization of police
+Explain whether or not you believe the threat of terrorism is fueling the militarization of police.

 The United States terrorist attacks on September 11 the year 2001, were events that were very traumatizing for the whole country (Trilling, 2017).
 This was especially true for law enforcement.
 A lot of law enforcement officers and a lot of others died while they were initially responding to the attack in an attempt to save lives.
-9/11 attacks led to many changes in operations, missions, and tactics of the agencies of law enforcement in the U.S.
+9/11 attacks led to many changes in operations, missions, and tactics of law enforcement agencies in the U.S.

 The attacks of September 11 provided a new and urgent police militarization justification; the dire need to protect the nation from terrorism (Trilling, 2017).
 Within the months of attacks on the World Trade Center and Pentagon, the Office of National Drug Control Policy started laying the groundwork with ads tying drug recreational use to terrorism support.
 Terrorism gave rise to a new reason for arming the American police, like the military.

-Identify the kind of police actions citizens view as police brutality and overreach of power
+Identify the kind of police actions citizens view as police brutality and overreach of power.

 Police brutality is using unnecessary and excessive force by a law enforcement officer upon interaction with a civilian, leading to the civil rights of the civilian being violated (Cassisi, 2016).
 Using tools like batons, pepper spray, and tasers, including choking, hitting, and sexual abuse, among others, are instances of the brutality of the police in the physical nature.
 As it might sound as if police brutality is only physical, it is not true.
 The non-physical police brutality includes verbal abuse, false arrest, and racial profiling.
-While a lot of countries have written laws that tend to address the police brutality issue, and while it is regarded as a serious matter, numerous complaints by civilians fail to reach the stage of the investigation.
+While a lot of countries have written laws that tend to address the police brutality issue, and while it is regarded as a serious matter, numerous civilian complaints fail to reach the investigation stage.
 According to research, since the police are allowed to apply physical force in some circumstances, it is often not easy to prove the use of excessive force in a specific situation.

-Recommend alternative strategies such as community policing, SARA, and community-oriented policing, and justify these recommendations
+Recommend alternative strategies such as community policing, SARA, and community-oriented policing, and justify these recommendations.

 Reduce Police Militarization and Improve Firearm Regulations

-The reduction of threats posed to officers by civilians would then alleviate the siege mindset of the police.
+Reducing threats posed to officers by civilians would then alleviate the siege mindset of the police.
 Highly sophisticated weapons sold to United States citizens force the police to keep up.
 This race of arms implies that the officers have justified fears concerning the firepower’s nature they regularly confront.
 Strengthening the regulations of guns to reduce improper purchasing and their availability is also a solution.

 Problem-Solving and the SARA Model in Policing

 SARA model of problem-solving has been employed by community-oriented policing for long-term solutions to a crime having less interaction with the criminal justice system and has a lot to do with changing the perception (McGregor, 2018).
-The acronym for SARA is Scanning, Analysis, Response, and Assessment, which refers to significant steps in the process of decision-making and problem-solving.
+The acronym for SARA is Scanning, Analysis, Response, and Assessment, which refers to significant steps in decision-making and problem-solving.
 It involves four major components.

 References